Sister Abhaya case: Special CBI court sentences priest, nun to life imprisonment for murder

 Father Poothrukayil was exonerated last year after no evidence was found against him.
 But the CBI court had rejected the discharge pleas of Kottoor and Sister Sephy, observing that there were sufficient grounds for prima facie presuming that the two had committed offences punishable under the Indian Penal Code.
 The dismissal of their discharge petitions was approved by the High Court and the Supreme Court.

 Former officer of the Kerala Police special branch KT Michael, who was accused of destructing evidence, was also discharged by the court last year.
-Nine prosecution witnesses in the case had turned hostile during the trial, which had started in August 2019.

 In October, the Kerala High Court had directed investigators to expedite the trial by conducting daily hearings.
 A single bench of Justice VG Arun had observed that it was “disheartening to note that criminal proceedings pertaining to a crime of 1992 is yet to attain finality, whether it be by reason of providence or design”.
 The court had then allowed cross-examination of witnesses through video conferencing considering the coronavirus pandemic.